Korat Cat Characteristics (Quick Facts)

 Brush your cat once a week with a soft bristled brush to remove dead hair.
 Regular grooming will improve circulation and distribute skin oils through the coat.

 The Korat’s beautiful blue-gray coat doesn’t shed much.
-However, you can expect more loose hair during the spring, when they shed their winter coat.
+However, you can expect more loose hair during the spring when they shed their winter coat.

 You should brush your cat twice a week during this period to keep the shedding under control.

-How Much Does a Korat Cat Cost?
+How Much is Korat Cat Price?

 The exact price of a Korat Cat depends on a breeder and several other factors.
 Generally, you should be prepared to pay somewhere in the $600 to $800 range.

 The Korat’s silver-blue short and close-fitting coat doesn’t tend to become airborne when stroked, which makes this breed more tolerable to allergy sufferers.
-However, if you suffer from allergies, there is no real way to tell if you will react to the cat or not before you actually meet it.
+However, if you suffer from allergies, there is no real way to tell if you will react to the cat or not before you meet it.

 So, schedule an appointment with a breeder to meet the cat face to face, to see if you will develop an allergic reaction to it.